 Weight & Noise rating

-• The weight of the Stihl BR 350, which is 22 lbs, slightly exceeds the 21.6 lbs of the Stihl BR 600, and will therefore require you to carry around slightly more weight.
+• The weight of the Stihl BR 350, at 22 lbs, slightly exceeds that of the 21.6 lbs Stihl BR 600, which means you may experience slightly less fatigue and find it easier to maneuver during prolonged use.

 Engine specs comparison